cjsauer/pubg-clj/README.md

     (d/create-conn schema)))
 ```

-We now have a Datascript connection that is ready to ingest PubG API data!
+We now have a Datascript connection that is ready to ingest PUBG API data!
 We did this by generating a schema from our "master specification".
 Let's
 try it out by transacting our fetched player against the connection: